-The Transition Mathematics Curriculum is meant to supplement an emphasis on numbers and operations with an introduction into pure algebraic and geometric concepts.
+The Transition Mathematics Curriculum is meant to supplement an emphasis on numbers and operations with an introduction to pure algebraic and geometric concepts.
 Students will be reviewing the foundational knowledge of integers, fractions, and decimals, and begin working with variables and abstract representations.
 This will aid students as they will also be solving simple linear equations and inequalities, as well as working with basic geometric concepts and some statistics.

 - Order, compare, round, convert, perform arithmetic operations with, and understand rational numbers.

-- Represent concrete, real world patterns and relationships with variables, generalizations, expressions, equations, simple inequalities, if-then statements, and diagrams.
+- Represent concrete, real-world patterns and relationships with variables, generalizations, expressions, equations, simple inequalities, if-then statements, and diagrams.

 - Solve, and graph basic linear equations and inequalities using addition, subtraction, multiplication, and division properties.